intel-lab-lkp/linux/Documentation/dev-tools/kasan.rst

 Software Tag-Based KASAN uses a software memory tagging approach to checking access validity.
 It is currently only implemented for the arm64 architecture.

 Software Tag-Based KASAN uses the Top Byte Ignore (TBI) feature of arm64 CPUs to store a pointer tag in the top byte of kernel pointers.
-It uses shadow memory to store memory tags associated with each 16-byte memory cell (therefore, it dedicates 1/16th of the kernel memory for shadow memory).
+Analogously to TBI on x86 CPUs Linear Address Masking (LAM) feature is used and the pointer tag is stored in four bits of the kernel pointer's top byte.
+Software Tag-Based mode uses shadow memory to store memory tags associated with each 16-byte memory cell (therefore, it dedicates 1/16th of the kernel memory for shadow memory).

 On each memory allocation, Software Tag-Based KASAN generates a random tag, tags the allocated memory with this tag, and embeds the same tag into the returned